JetBrains/intellij-sdk-docs/topics/tutorials/top_level_notifications.md

 ```

 > Use [Plugin DevKit](https://plugins.jetbrains.com/plugin/22851-plugin-devkit/) to get the code insight for notification group identifiers.
-> By default, a notification is *timed*, as it will automatically disappear after 10 seconds.
-However, it will remain in the <control>Notifications</control> tool window, until cleared, in the *Timeline* section.
 >
 {style="tip"}

+By default, a notification is *timed*, as it will automatically disappear after 10 seconds.
+However, it will remain in the <control>Notifications</control> tool window, until cleared, in the *Timeline* section.

-## Configuring notifications
+## Configuring Notifications

-Notifications are configured in the JetBrains IDE settings under <ui-path>Settings | Appearance & Behavior | Notifications</ui-path>.
+Notifications are configured in <ui-path>Settings | Appearance & Behavior | Notifications</ui-path>.
+Observe the <control>Bagel</control> notification group with <control>Popup type</control> set to <control>Balloon</control> and <control>Show in tool window</control> being checked.

 See [Notifications Product Help](https://www.jetbrains.com/help/idea/notifications.html#notifications_tool_window) for specific user-facing options.
-Observe the <control>Bagel</control> notification group with <control>Popup type</control> set to <control>Balloon</control> and <control>Show in tool window</control> being checked.

-## Notification icons
+## Notification Icons

 Customize the notification icon according to [message severity](balloon.md#message-severity).
-Use the constants from [`NotificationType`](https://github.com/JetBrains/intellij-community/blob/idea/253.31033.145/platform/ide-core/src/com/intellij/notification/NotificationType.java#L11) to show generic information (`INFORMATION`), disruptions or events requiring user action (`WARNING`) and critical events or states (`ERROR`).
+Use the constants from [`NotificationType`](https://github.com/JetBrains/intellij-community/blob/idea/253.31033.145/platform/ide-core/src/com/intellij/notification/NotificationType.java#L11).

+1. Generic information: `INFORMATION`.
+2. Disruptions or events requiring user action: `WARNING`.
+3. Critical events or states: `ERROR`.

 When possible, use a plugin or functionality icon instead of the <control>Information</control> icon.
 See the [Icons](#icons) section for more information.